QB Fitzpatrick glad to be on move again, this time to Miami

 “I’ve been in pretty much every situation you can imagine in my career,” he said.
 “There are 32 of these starting gigs in the NFL, and this is one of them.
 The opportunity to be one of those 32 guys is an amazing privilege and honor.
 When they approached me about signing on, I was so excited about the chance to get on the field and play.”

-Fitzpatrick, 36, has a 50-75-1 record as a starter since his rookie season in 2005 with the St. Louis Rams.
-Always plagued by inconsistency, he started seven games for Tampa Bay last year and had four 400-yard passing games before losing the No. 1 job to Jameis Winston.
+This year Fitzpatrick, 36, could become the first quarterback to throw a pass for eight teams.
+Always plagued by inconsistency, he started seven games for Tampa Bay last season and had four 400-yard passing games before losing the No. 1 job to Jameis Winston.

-His average of 9.6 yards per attempt last season was the NFL’s highest since Kurt Warner in 2000, and he said he is eager to keep playing.
+His average of 9.6 yards per attempt for the year was the NFL’s highest since Kurt Warner in 2000, and he said he is eager to keep playing.

 “I’ve been very fortunate,” he said.
 “Physically I feel great.
 For having a 14-year career and as many games as I’ve played, physically I feel probably as good as I could ever hope for.”

-Fitzpatrick and his family are changing teams for the fifth time since 2013, but he is not sorry about all the moving.
+Fitzpatrick, who has seven children, is changing teams for the fifth time since 2013, but he’s not sorry about all the moving.

 “I’ve loved it,” he said.
 “As a family we’ve looked at it as an adventure every time we’ve moved.
 We’ve had such a great time with it, meeting new people.
 The friendships we’ve made have truly been amazing for us.
 It’s not something I would change.”